gobwas/graceful/README.md

 Package graceful provides tools for sharing file descriptors between the processes.

-The most common intent to use it is to get graceful restarts of an application.
+The most common reason to use it is the ability of graceful restart of an application.

 # Usage